ssadler/anchor_modular_program/README.md

       { msg!("Before");
         // If you want to use a custom context wrapper, you need to
-        // `use` it `as Context` in your instructions module let ctx = MyContextWrapper::new($ctx);
+        // `use` it `as Context` in your instructions module
+        // and it should have the same type signature as `Context`. let ctx = MyContextWrapper::new($ctx);
         let out = $ix(ctx $(, $arg))?;
         msg!("After");